 For information regarding family formation through the use of egg donors, sperm donors, or surrogacy, please visit our assisted reproduction law page.
 The attorneys at Haas & Associates, P.A. pride ourselves on keeping up with the ever-changing landscape of rights available to same-sex individuals and couples.
 Contact us today, as the number of options available may surprise you!

 Custody in LGBT and Non-traditional Families

-The same decision that struck down Second Parent Adoptions (Boseman v.
+The same decision that struck down Second Parent Adoptions in North Carolina (Boseman v.
 Jarrell) in 2010, actually strengthened child custody rights for non-biological/legal same-sex parents.
 Other recent North Carolina case law has also shown a trend towards recognizing custodial rights in non-biological/non-legal parents.
 It is important for LGBT couples who are parents or looking to become parents to understand their rights and obligations regarding their children both during the relationship, and in the event that the relationship (between the parents) were to end.

 - Legal Custody: Depending on your circumstances, joint legal custody may be an available option for LGBT parents.
 For more about custody, please visit our child custody page.